 You need to clearly understand the differences and use this knowledge consciously to better your committed relationship.
 Knowing how to use gender wisdom gives you powerful relationship building skills.

 In fact, acknowledging gender differences is one of the essential marriage or committed relationship rules that must be followed for a happy, healthy and long lasting marriage.
 This is precisely why knowing about gender differences matters.
-Ignorance of these ‘gender characteristics or traits’ will lead to misery.
-Not because I say so.
-But because these ‘traits’ are hard-wired within each of us — they are human instincts.
-There are exceptions to every rule, and if you or your partner has some characteristics that are usually associated with the opposite gender, that is perfectly normal, and is not a cause for concern.
+Ignorance of these 'gender characteristics or traits' will lead to misery.
+Not because I say so... rather because these 'traits' are hard-wired within each of us — they are human instinct.
+There are exceptions to every rule, and if you or your partner have some characteristics that are usually associated with the opposite gender, that is perfectly normal, and is not a cause for concern.

 Use gender wisdom to power your relationship-building skills

 When gender-wisdom is used in each relationship interaction with your partner, you will be impressed with the results.
 Love, respect, understanding, passion and harmony will increase dramatically.
 And for some couples, gender-wisdom will actually fix their broken marriage or committed relationship.

 In my clinical work as a professional couple therapist, I have witnessed many painful and troubled relationships rapidly improve when one or both individuals understand that men and women are fundamentally different, and then apply this knowledge to enhance their relationship through creating realistic relationship expectation.
 In some cases, gender-wisdom has even prevented divorce!

 Free online marriage counseling: Here are fundamental gender differences between men and women:

 Women like to talk about people.
 Men like to talk about things and events.

 Women like consensus.
 Men like autonomy.